stinkytoe/bevy_ldtk_asset/README.md

 - `Uid`'s are represented by the [Uid](src/uid.rs) type, which is of type `i64`.
   These are being phased out of LDtk, and may be removed here as well in the future.
   See [here](https://ldtk.io/docs/game-dev/json-overview/unique-identifiers/#important-future-deprecation-of-integer-uids).
-- LDtk pivot fields are converted to and stored as [Anchor](https://docs.rs/bevy/latest/bevy/sprite/enum.Anchor.html) fields
+- LDtk pivot fields are converted to and stored as Bevy [Anchor](https://docs.rs/bevy/latest/bevy/sprite/enum.Anchor.html) fields

 ## Assets